Drek282/PsychoStats/README.md

 The Flash hit box graphic no longer works on most browsers because Flash is about to become entirely extinct.
 I haven't simply deleted the code because I have the insane hope that myself, or someone else, might be able to translate it to HTML5.

-The Firearms obj_bocage heat map is screwed.
-I have no idea why.
+The Firearms heatmaps have not all been tested, some are working as intended, some are not matching up with the data and I have been unable to ascertain why.

 Future Plans